Learn Why People are Considering Moving to Barbados & Other Destinations During the Pandemic

 What About Healthcare and COVID-19?

-Barbados has a robust healthcare system.
+Barbados healthcare system has a robust structure.
 The island’s main facility is The Queen Elizabeth Hospital Barbados, known locally as QE.
 Expats can also seek treatments from a number of polyclinics, public healthcare facilities, and several private clinics.

 One important thing to take note of is that the island is requesting people to come with their healthcare plan.
 As medical treatment is expensive in Barbados, having comprehensive global healthcare will make it easier to access services.